Lip PaintDon't try this unless you are somewhat artistic and are confident of a

 when I am finished.

 I don't like to do repainting.
-It's extremely difficult to get the polish
+It's extremely difficult to get the paint or polish

 smooth enough or the strokes professional enough.
 I only repaint if there